Divorce & Separation

 - The court will send the document to your spouse with an Acknowledgement of Service Form.

-- Your spouse has eight days to complete and return the form to the Court stating whether they agree to the divorce or intend to defend it.
+- Your spouse has eight days to complete & return the form to the Court stating whether they agree to the divorce or intend to defend it.

-- In the event that your spouse fails to return the form to the Court within 21 days, we may have to personally serve them with the divorce documents.
+- If your spouse fails to return the form to the Court within 21 days, we may have to personally serve them with the divorce documents.

 - Once we have received the Acknowledgement of Service form from the Court or proved that your spouse has received the divorce documents, we can apply for the Decree Nisi.
 We will prepare a statement for you to sign to send to the court with the Decree Nisi application.